Site icon Circuit Ideas for You

 Simple Clap Switch Circuit using Speaker as MIC

-This post shows you how to build a special circuit that turns things on or off with a clap!
+This article explains how to construct a special circuit that is used to switch the objects ON or OFF with a simple sound of clap!

 Circuit Working: